 According to the manufacturer:

 the arc-based design fits sedans, hatchbacks, minivans, SUV’s and nearly all cars with rear spoilers.
 Rubberized feet protect your vehicle and the coated straps protect your bike.
 This rack also has the strongest frame on the market, thanks to the injected-molded arms and legs.
 It weighs only 9lbs and is constructed with rust-free 100% recyclable materials.
 Awarded 4.5 out of 5 stars from Bicycling Magazine Safely carries 2 bikes up to 35lbs each Compatible with most vehicles

-The Kuat Sherpa 2.0 bike rack has more than 80 reviews at Amazon, almost all of which are five stars.
+The Kuat Sherpa 2.0 bike rack can be purchased at REI.
+It also has more than 80 reviews at Amazon, almost all of which are five stars.
 The Kuat Sherpa 2.0 bike rack is definitely the Cadillac of bicycle racks with a semi-integrated bike lock, front tire ratchet(s), rear tire cradles and an option to fold the rack when not in use.
 It also comes with a locking pin to secure the rack to your car.
 If you have one or more high-end full-suspension mountain bikes and you don’t want to risk knocking your disk brakes out of whack with a cheaper rack, this is a bullet proof option.
 In reviewing the Amazon reviews more carefully, several reviewers note this is as close to perfection as possible for road bikes based on its ability to fold away from the hatch door and its durability.

 The Helium Aero bike rack is larger and heavier than most trunk racks and doesn’t fold flat for storing, but it’s easy to install and store in some out-of-the-way location.
 If you’re going to use this bike rack with any larger frames, you might want to purchase one or two frame adaptor kits.